mspeculatrix/sniffle/README.md

 Simple Go program for logging the connections made by a device on the local network.

+Intended for (and tested on) macOS and Linux.

 It just logs the SRC and DST IPs and packet types.
 It doesn't attempt to look at the contents of the packets.
 If you want clever stuff, use Wireshark, tshark or tcpdump.

 Command line options are: